Established in 2014

 Indigenous women from Mi’kma’ki, Nunatsiavut, or Atlantic Canada who are attending a post-secondary institution in Canada and who have completed the equivalent of one year of post-secondary education in the previous two years are invited to apply.

-Applicants will be adjudicated upon the basis of their scholastic achievement, service to indigenous communities, community potential and financial need.
+Applicants will be adjudicated on the basis of their scholastic achievement, service to Indigenous communities/volunteer activities, and financial need.

 Donate to this Fund